Smallville: Music

-Broadcasting
+Broadcast

 Smallville premiered at 9:00 pm on Tuesday, October 16, 2001 on the WB.
 For five seasons, the series aired on the WB, moving from Tuesday at 9:00 pm to Wednesday at 8:00 pm and eventually to Thursday at 8:00 pm.
 In 2006, before the start of Smallvilles sixth season, the WB and UPN merged into The CW and the series continued in its lineup.
 During its seventh season, the series aired in Canada a day earlier than it did in the United States.
 In May 2009, Smallvilles ninth season moved to Friday at 8:00 pm, considered the "death slot" for television programs.
 By the end of its tenth season it was the longest-running science-fiction TV show in the United States, breaking the record held by Stargate SG-1.
 Syndication rights became available in October 2004 when it began airing alongside Gilmore Girls on ABC Family (now Freeform) five nights a week.
 After the series concluded, TNT began airing episodes on October 3, 2011.
 Smallville began streaming on Hulu on October 1, 2016.